IT3038C/IT3038C.github.io/docs/week-7.md

 * Python: <https://pypi.python.org/pypi>
 * Node: <https://www.npmjs.com/>

-Write a script that uses that plugin and include at least 3 different usages of the plugin that you’ve selected.
-For example, if you’ve selected to use Pillow, a Python plugin for manipulating images, give 3 different examples of tasks you can use this plugin for, like blurring an image, creating a thumbnail or applying a filter.
+Write a script that uses that plugin and include at least 3 different usages of the plugin that you've selected.
+For example, if you've selected to use Pillow, a Python plugin for manipulating images, give 3 different examples of tasks you can use this plugin for, like blurring an image, creating a thumbnail or applying a filter.

-Once you’ve written a script that shows these examples, create another `README.md` file in the `Labs` folder that tells me how to install the modules and run the script you created.
+Once you've written a script that shows these examples, create another `README.md` file in the `Labs` folder that tells me how to install the modules and run the script you created.
 [Here is an example of what I'm looking for in the README](https://github.com/reedws/IT3038C/blob/main/examples/lab-7-example.md)